jp2321/dl4cv_dev/slides/chapter4_01_cnn.md

 <img src="vl3/padding.gif" alt="This image is in /static" width="20%">
 Source: Saha (2018)

-Note: Moreover, we can apply different activation functions to the convoled image.
+Note: Moreover, we can apply different activation functions to the convolved image.
 This image in the slides shows the same padding.
 It can be clearly seen that the kernel is going over the edge of the image and the image is extended with zeros.
 The original input (blue) has exactly the same dimensions as the output (green) -> "same pooling".

 ---